 If you seek missed wage compensation through insurance, it is more than possible that the insurance company will try to offer you significantly less than your claim is worth.
 They will often do this to save themselves money, hoping that you’ll accept the offered amount and simply go away.

 If this happens, you will want to hire a lawyer immediately for help negotiating with the insurance company representatives.
-If the insurance refuses to offer you the appropriate funds, your lawyer can help you file a lawsuit to recover the money you need.
+If the insurance refuses to offer you the appropriate funds, your Beaufort personal injury lawyer can help you file a lawsuit to recover the money you need.

 Beaufort Lost Wages Lawyer Near Me 1-803-366-0333

 How Missed Wages Are Calculated in Beaufort